Graduation & Commencement

 These require an official review and certification before they are marked with a checkmark.
 You should plan to see these exclamation marks until after final grades post for the semester.

-- Total credit hours meets Graduate School minimum — you may have a course that is not showing in your degree audit correctly.
+- Total credit hours meets Graduate College minimum — you may have a course that is not showing in your degree audit correctly.

 The Registrar cannot hold transcript orders, which they process as soon as they receive.
 You should not order your transcript until you have checked Catalyst and can see that your program is complete.
 If you order it too soon, you will need to order a new one after your program is conferred.